Computer Monitor Radiation: Still a Threat Today?

 Eyes PC Blue Light Screen Protector

-Unlike the two products mentioned so far, this Screen Protector exclusively obstructs blue light.
+Unlike the two products mentioned so far, exclusively obstructs blue light.
 It’s not mean to attenuate radiation but to shield your eyes from the harmful effects of blue light.

 It can be fastened by attaching a strap to the screen or by placing Velcro strips on the screen’s frame.